What types of people go to networking events?

 What does a normal Reference Profile distribution look like?

 Before we go into the data we collected, I think it’s important to showcase what the normal distribution of a Reference Profile looks like.
 Since 2017, over 3 million people, across all industries, have taken the PI Behavioral Assessment.
-The graph below shows us the breakdown of their Reference Profiles.

 So what type of people attend a networking event?